iSci-3A12/climate-change-assignments/assignment-instructions/a0-intro-to-github.md

   - **NOTE**: Remember that it may take a couple of minutes for changes to propagate from your GitHub repo to your webpage.
 - You can do the same with other content that provides embed codes, like Google Slideshows, for example.

+-->

-### 6.5 Learn about git and GitHub Desktop
+## 7. Learn more about git, GitHub, GitHub Desktop
 If you're interested in learning more about how you can do version control in your local folders and connect them to GitHub repositories see:
-- [This intro to Git and GitHub tutorial](https://scds.github.io/github-pages/) from the Sherman Centre for Digital Scholarship.
+- [This intro to GitHub and GitHub Pages tutorial](https://scds.github.io/github-pages/) from the Sherman Centre for Digital Scholarship.
 - [This intro to GitHub Desktop tutorial](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/creating-your-first-repository-using-github-desktop) from GitHub.